Dhvaniparghi2003/Emotion-Detection-CNN/README.md

-# Emotion-Detection-CNN
-# Emotion Detection CNN  This project uses a Convolutional Neural Network (CNN) to detect emotions from facial expressions.
+This project focuses on developing an Emotion Detection system using Convolutional Neural Networks (CNN).
+The objective is to accurately identify human emotions from facial expressions in images.
+By leveraging deep learning techniques,